African-American history: Colonial era

 As European colonists engaged in aggressive expansionism, claiming and clearing more land— via the displacement of Native Americans— for large-scale farming.
 Plantations were constructed, and in the 1660s enslavement and transport of Africans rapidly increased.
 The slave trade from the West Indies proved insufficient to meet demand in the now fast-growing North American slave market.
 Additionally, most North American buyers of enslaved people no longer wanted to purchase enslaved people who had already endured slavery in the West Indies—by now they were either harder to obtain, too expensive, undesirable, or more often, they had been exhausted in many ways by the brutality of the islands' sugar plantations.
 From the 1680s onward, the majority of enslaved Africans imported into North America were directly from Africa, and most of them were sent to ports located in what is now the Southern U.S., particularly in the present-day states of Virginia, South Carolina, Georgia, and Louisiana.

+Slave whips were used to punish slaves.
+Slaves often suffered from sleep deprivation due to overwork.

+Slaves were often punished using a whip if they did not obey their white masters.
+White people also mutilated and branded their slaves.

+Slaves also suffered from sleep deprivation, insomnia and sleep disorders due to slavery.

+Welsh-born English colonist Hugh Gwyn was the first white slave owner in Virginia.

+During the era of slavery, white masters viewed black slaves as being sexually accessible to them.
+White men considered black women as sexually available objects.
+Consequently, black women slaves were often labeled as promiscuous and sexually available to white men according to white societal norms.
+Additionally, white women engaged in clandestine sexual relations and often engaged in infidelity with black men throughout the period of slavery.